swisscom/PowerGRR/README.md

 ### Cmdlets

-Please see [docs](docs/PowerGRR.md) for further information and the list of all available commands.
+Please see [docs](docs/PowerGRR.md) for the list of all available commands and the [wiki](https://github.com/swisscom/PowerGRR/wiki) for further information how you could use and combine the different PowerGRR commands.

 Use the common parameters like _-WhatIf_ or _-Verbose_ for troubleshooting and to see what the commands would do. _WhatIf_ is implemented for every function which